 Transplanting Milkweed Seedlings Outdoors

-Step 4: Transplanting - Milkweed does well in open areas with full sunlight exposure.
+Where To Plant: Milkweed does best in open areas with full sunlight exposure.
 Remember: fields, parks, cultivated gardens, roadsides, highway medians, and road sides are all favorite places for spotting native Milkweeds.

 When to Plant Milkweed

 We suggest transplanting Milkweed when the plant is no larger than 3 inches tall, as many varieties produce a long taproot that cannot be disturbed.